Skip to main content

 Jazz and the American Spirit

-(COMING in 2026) Jazz in America
+(COMING in 2026) Jazz and America

 Next year, WUCF Jazz will debut a new radio series exploring how jazz shaped—and was shaped by—key moments in U.S. history.
 From the blues of the Jim Crow South to the bebop of postwar America, each episode connects the music to the nation's evolving story.